There's an old saying that goes something like this: 'Beware. If you treat your dog like a human, don't be surprised if they treat you like a dog.'

-The purpose of our study was to investigate on what grounds people were making the claims for their dogs displaying certain emotional traits usually associated with humans, and the contexts described were appropriate.
+The purpose of our study was to investigate what grounds people were making the claims for their dogs displaying certain emotional traits usually associated with humans, and the contexts described were appropriate.

-As a scientist all you can ever know is the context and the behaviour.
+As a scientist, all you can ever know is the context and the behaviour.
 We can never know what is going on inside another organisms head.
 Humans included!'

 Dogs and humans have got a good thing going.
 They're good for us, we're good for them.
-They, above any other animal (with only the cat offering a remotely decent challenge) have established themselves as the animal humans are most likely to invite in to their homes to share daily life with.
+They, above any other animal (with only the cat offering a remotely decent challenge), have established themselves as the animal humans are most likely to invite into their homes to share daily life with.
 Dogs have a decent understanding of us.
 That's part of their appeal to us.
 They are amazing at reading queues.
 Perhaps, even better than us.
-As a result we sometimes misinterpret this as dogs having a human-like thought process.
+As a result, we sometimes misinterpret this as dogs having a human-like thought process.